mencattini/eMuLATe/README.md

 ## Example :

 We work on 300000 minutes of the EURUSD market.
-The best step are 2000 `L_{train}` and 500 `L_{test}`.
+The best step are 2000 $L_{train}$ and 500 $L_{test}$.
 At the end, we print the cumulative profit and the value for the market.

 ```kotlin
 import machine.learning.ARL